kurtosis-tech/kurtosis/core/README.md

 docker container ls    # See which Docker containers are left around - these will depend on the containers spun up docker stop $(docker ps -a --quiet --filter ancestor="IMAGENAME" --format="{{.ID}}")
 ```

+### Testing the API Container Server

+Use this [guide](https://github.com/kurtosis-tech/kurtosis-internal-docs/blob/master/testing-grpc-services.md) to test the API Container server.